Doug Cornell, President

-Doug Cornell started working on CopperZap in 2012.
+Doug started working on CopperZap in 2012.
 He came up with the idea after he discovered he could stop a cold just by briefly touching copper in his nose.
-He searched online and discovered tons of research confirming copper kills germs just by touch.
-Doug is an investor and investment manager, but his background includes product innovation.
-In the 1980s he developed and patented a unique solar water heater which was chosen as the best in the world at the 1984 World’s Fair.
-Since 2012, in his spare time, Doug asked a number of volunteers to try copper at the first sign of a cold.
-All reported a similar experience to his own.
-So he developed a manufacturing process and hired great people to do most of the manufacturing and sales work.
+He searched online and discovered a huge body of research confirming copper kills germs just by touch.
+Doug is an investor and investment manager.
+His background includes product innovation and invention.
+He developed and patented a unique solar water heater which was chosen as the best in the world at the 1984 World’s Fair.
+Since 2012, mostly in spare time, Doug tested CopperZap, oversaw development of a manufacturing process, and hired a great team of people for day-to- day operations.
 Doug has a BA from Yale University and a PhD from University of Michigan.

-Chris Crosby runs New Media Makers, which does web development for CopperZap.
+Chris does our web development work.
 He is smart and hard-working, and a great help to the company.
 In case of website issues, we immediately text, call or email him.
 Sometimes all three, poor guy!

-Betsy Gilbert and Emily Polis provide great reception work and help Mark Harris and The Intelligent Office provide us with excellent office services.
+Emily Polis, Maria Maldanado, and others provide great reception work and help Mark Harris and The Intelligent Office provide us with excellent office services.

-Quan Nguyen of Nguyen & Tarbet, LLC, has been a great help with patent and intellectual property work.
+Quan Nguyen of Nguyen & Tarbet, LLC, has been a key with our patent and intellectual property work.

 Don Theriault, President of Industrial Tool, Die & Engineering, Inc., an aerospace manufacturer, has given valuable information, advice, and help, plus high quality die production.
 In metal work, Don is one of the most knowledgeable people around.

 Carlos Ruiz, President of HT Metals, has been hugely helpful with his knowledge and with specialized pre-production work.